mliew21396/remote-work/week-3/BONUS-challenges/make-a-homework-cheater/README.md

 Commit and push your solution to GitHub.

 ## Great Job!
-Shikibu Murasaki and Tokugawa Ieyasu congratulate you on your fine essay!
+Shikibu Murasaki and Tokugawa Ieyasu congratulate you on your fine essays!

 ![Murasaki](../../imgs/murasaki.jpg)
 ![Ieyasu](../../imgs/ieyasu.png)